 Selected projects will be supported by the CoRdiNet’s funds with a maximum of 5.000 EUR (five thousand Euro) per Project.

 - Project activities should contribute to launch a systematic dialogue amongst (potential) Copernicus-stakeholders, namely public users, local and regional authorities, companies, research players, business associations with the objective to get a better insight into challenges, needs, interests and potential barriers to a more effective exploitation of Copernicus data.

 - Project activities should help to better understand the challenges (technical, social, cultural, legal, economic, political, staff training, building skills and knowledge) that allow an optimal exploitation of the Copernicus program.

 - Project activities shall reach out to new user-communities, e.g. digitalization, artificial intelligence, internet of things and alike.

-- The scope of project activities, objectives, area of application and societal impact shall be aligned with the budget and the execution time (February-July 2020)
+- The scope of project activities, objectives, area of application and societal impact shall be aligned with the budget and the execution time (April-July 2020)